KyleAMathews/docker-nginx/README.md

 Customized configs
 ------------------

-You would build a dockerfile in your own project

-then you just copy in your modified file that matches your settings it could be as follows
+To modify the NGINX config, you would just create a custom Dockerfile like the following where you copy in your modified config files.

 ```dockerfile
 # Guide here: